Brightify/Cuckoo/README.md

 ```

 #### Spy
 Spies are a special case of Mocks where each call is forwarded to the victim by default.
-From Cuckoo version `0.11.0` we changed the way spies work.
+Since Cuckoo version `0.11.0` we changed the way spies work.
 When you need a spy, give Cuckoo a class to mock instead of a protocol.
 You'll then be able to call `enableSuperclassSpy()` (or `withEnabledSuperclassSpy()`) on a mock instance and it will behave like a spy for the parent class.

 ```Swift
 let spy = MockGreeter().withEnabledSuperclassSpy()
 ```

-NOTE: The behavior was changed due to a limitation of Swift.
+Note: The behavior was changed due to a limitation of Swift.
 Since we can't create a real proxy for the spy, calls inside the spy were not caught by the Mock and it was confusing.
-If you rely on the old behavior (i.e. you use spies with final classes), let us know on Slack or in the issues.
+If you rely on the old behavior (i.e. you use spies with final classes), let us know on Slack or create an issue.

 #### Stubbing
 Stubbing can be done by calling methods as a parameter of the `when` function.
 The stub call must be done on special stubbing object.
 You can get a reference to it with the `stub` function.
 This function takes an instance of the mock that you want to stub and a closure in which you can do the stubbing.
 The parameter of this closure is the stubbing object.